 We provide 24/7 Crisis Intervention services which include after-hours and weekend assistance.

 Client Load for a Case Manager:

 Our Case managers have a low case manager to client ratio of 1:15 which ensures that the case managers get to visit their clients on a weekly basis.
-We have four case manager supervisors to assist with your services.
+We have two case manager supervisors in Anchorage as well as one case manager supervisor in Wasilla to assist with your services.